-If students need to vacate the school premises, students and staff will walk to The Fire station located on the corner of Griffin and English.
+If students need to vacate the school premises, students and staff will walk to the Boys & Girls Club located at 850 North Griffin Street.
 Parents are asked to not come to the school if an emergency should arise.
 In order for us to ensure the safety of all students, we need them to be transported to the evacuation site.
 It will be from the evacuation site that we contact parents/guardians.